 Enter the destination URL

-Paste in your target destination URL, add the Link Text associated with the link and choose whether to open your link in a new window …
+Paste in your target destination URL, type in the Link Text associated with the link and choose whether to open your link in a new window …

 Or link to existing content

-This function lets you insert internal links.
-Type a word or keyword phrase related to the post you want to hyperlink into the Search box.
-WordPress automatically begins looking for posts and pages containing those words …
+This is the section that lets you insert internal links.
+Enter a word or keyword related to the text you want to hyperlink into the Search field.
+WordPress will automatically display related posts and pages containing those words …

-Select the title of the post or page you want to link to, and the item’s URL automatically gets inserted into the URL section …
+Click the post or page you want to link to, and the item’s URL automatically gets inserted into the destination URL field …

-(Select the page or post you would like to link your content to)
+(Select the post or page you would like to link your content to)

-You are not limited to standard posts or pages.
-If you use custom post types on your website or blog (e.g. products, testimonials, etc.), you can also create internal links to these …
+You are not just limited to regular posts or pages.
+If you use custom post types on your site, you can also create internal links to these …

-(Add internal links to custom post types in addition to standard posts or pages)
+(Add internal links to custom WordPress post types in addition to standard pages or posts)

-If you want the link to open in a new window, then select the Open link in a new window/tab box and click the Add Link button to create your internal link …
+If you want the linked content to open in a new browser window, then tick the Open link in a new window/tab box and click the Add Link button to create your internal link …

 (An internal link)